AlbertoV5/MIDI-for-Video/README.md

 # MIDI-for-Video
-Plot MIDI CSV for video
+Plot MIDI CSV for video with Python-Matplotlib

 Included Dean Town folder with all the individual MIDI .csv and their respective graphs.
 Separated by folders as that was the easiest way with my current setup.